 Yasmin is the founder of Diverse Matters, a training consultancy firm specialising in diversity and disability

-Mary is the founder and CEO of F-LEX, an online platform connecting law students with law firms and in-house teams for short-term paralegal placements
+Mary is the co-founder and CEO of F-LEX, an online platform connecting law students with law firms and in-house teams for short-term paralegal placements

 This event is for professionals.
 Students interesting in attending the Conference free of charge should contact us about becoming part of Legal Cheek's campus ambassador programme.